Purchases made through links earn us a small commission, at no extra cost to you.

 Controversies aside, Tiwanaku’s interest lies not so much in the physical site itself, but in the history, stories and myths of a lost civilization.
 We were lucky to have a great guide who made up for the missing “wow” factor with an abundance of interesting information about the Tiwanaku civilization.

 Tiwanaku may not have been as photogenic or impressive as other ancient sites I’ve visited, but still was an intriguing place to learn about thanks to the culture of the people who called it home.

 Tips for Visiting Tiwanaku

-- To make the most of your visit to Tiwanaku, we recommend going with a private guide or on a tour.
-All the labelling in the museums is Spanish and there were no pamphlets about the site.
+Tours of Tiwanaku: To make the most of your visit to Tiwanaku, we recommend going with a private guide or on a tour.
+All the labels in the museums are in Spanish and there were no pamphlets about the site.